Gailpositive/Darey.io-Projects-1-10/README.md

 # PROJECT BASE LEARNING LEARNING (PBL) :PROJECT 1-10

- Welcome to my documentation process with darey.io as a devOps/cloud engineer.
-These projects outlines Practice project, Aux projects, introduction process into the world of Linux operating system, AWS console, Ubuntu virtual box, Redhat ,  Lamp & Lemp web-stack development, deployment and technologies.
+ Welcome to my documentation process with darey.io as a Jnr devOps engineer.
+This program focuses on Project Base Learning (PBL) approach to DevOps projects and covers a range of topics, technologies and stacks including:  Aux projects, Linux operating system, AWS console, Git bash, VSCODE, Ubuntu virtual box, Redhat,Lamp & Lemp web-stack development, deployment and technologies, Shell Scripting,

  A more detailed implementation of these projects are stored in the repository.